DrakirL/DrakirL.github.io/p10/rules/combat.md

 ## Shields
 If you are wielding a shield when an Attack is made against you or a target entirely within your reach, you can use 1 Action to add the Shield's Defence Bonus to the target's Defence against that attack, potentially changing the outcome. <br>
 Each type of shield is categorized as either Small or Large.
 If you don't have Proficiency with the category of a shield you are wielding, you can't use it to increase Defence in this way. <br>
-You can also use a shield as a weapon, following the rules of weapon usage as normal. *(You gain disadvantage on if you don't)* <br>
+You can also use a shield as a weapon, following the rules of weapon usage as normal. *(Disadvantage on if you lack proficiency)* <br>
+A Martial Attack made properly using a shield has the following properties: Uses Strength.
+Base Damage (1 Bludgeoning).
+On hit, you may also shove the target 1 pace and move up to 1 pace in the same direction.

 ### Small
-+ Buckler: +2 Defence.
++ Buckler: +1d6 Defence.
 [Smooth Bonus?].
-Bash [Base Damage (1 Bludgeoning).
-Light]
-+ Targe: +3 Defence.
-Bash [Base Damage (1 Bludgeoning).
-On hit, you may also shove the target 1 pace and move up to 1 pace in the same direction]
++ Targe: +1d8 Defence.
-+ Heater: +4 Defence.
++ Heater: +1d10 Defence.
 Hefty.
-Bash [Base Damage (1 Bludgeoning).
-On hit, you may also shove the target 1 pace and move up to 1 pace in the same direction]
 #### <br>

 ### Large
-+ Kite: +3 Defence.
++ Kite: +2d6 Defence.
+Bulky.
 [Smooth Bonus?].
-Bash [Uses Strength.
-Base Damage (2 Bludgeoning).
-On hit, you may also shove the target 1 pace and move up to 1 pace in the same direction].
-+ Pavise: +4 Defence.
-Bash [Uses Strength.
-Base Damage (2 Bludgeoning).
-On hit, you may also shove the target 1 pace and move up to 1 pace in the same direction].
++ Pavise: +2d8 Defence.
+Bulky.
-+ Tower: +5 Defence.
++ Tower: +2d10 Defence.
+Bulky.
 Hefty.
-Bash [Uses Strength.
-Base Damage (2 Bludgeoning).
-On hit, you may also shove the target 1 pace and move up to 1 pace in the same direction].
 #### <br>

 ### Shield Properties
-**[Small Benefit]:** Properly using a ??? shield to make a Martial Attack (aka "Bashing") imposes no Repeat Penalty on any Martial Attack using anything other than a shield.
-(PHRASING?)
-**[Smooth Bonus?]:** When you knock a creature back using a ??? shield, you can move with them? <br>
-**Hefty/Bulky?:** Takes 2 Actions to use instead of 1?
-Reduces speed whilst held? <br>
-**Bash []:** A creature properly wielding a Bash shield can make a Martial Attack with it, as though it was a weapon with the given properties.
-To do so without Disadvantage, one must be proficient with the shield.
-(PHRASING?) <br>
+**[Smooth Bonus?]:** ?? <br>
+**Hefty:** To use a Hefty shield to Attack or increase Defence takes 2 Actions instead.
+Also increases the shield's Base Damage by 1.<br>
+**Bulky:** Whilst wielding a Bulky shield, your Speed is reduced by 1.
+Also increases the shield's Base Damage by 1.

 ## Armor
 Each type of armor has a defined Protection Value that you add to the Defence of anyone who is weaing it. <br>